WildDrone/training/docs/index.md

 This website is a repository of training materials for WildDrone doctoral candidates, participants in the [WildDrone Summer School](summer-school), and the wider network.

-:::tip
+:::tip[WildDrone Doctoral Candidates]

-WildDrone doctoral candidates: head straight to [/curriculum](curriculum) to get started.
+Head straight to [/curriculum](curriculum) to access online learning materials.

 :::